- Prep-time: / Ready In:

-Aquafaba, that viscous liquid you see when you open a can of chickpeas, makes a great vegan egg substitute in baked goods—and if you’re out of canned chickpeas, you can create homemade aquafaba with this recipe.
+Aquafaba, that viscous liquid you see when you open a can of chickpeas, makes a great vegan substitute for eggs in baked goods—and if you're out of canned chickpeas, you can create homemade aquafaba with this recipe.

 Aquafaba’s unique composition of starches and proteins—which results from soaking and cooking the beans—makes it useful for thickening, binding, emulsifying, and foaming.
 Try it in French toast, waffles, frittatas, and more.
 The liquid in canned or boxed chickpeas has the ideal consistency, but you can also make your own.
 To get the right viscosity, the chickpeas should be soaked overnight and then cooked in their soaking water.
 Soaking releases the necessary enzymes to give the liquid its viscosity.

 - 1½ cups dried chickpeas, rinsed

 - Rinse the chickpeas, transfer them to a large pot, and cover with fresh water.
 Let it stand overnight.

 - In the morning, check the level of the soaking water: If the chickpeas aren’t completely submerged, add just enough water to cover them.

 - If using the stovetop method, place the pot over high heat, bring the water to a boil, then reduce the heat and simmer for 25 to 30 minutes, or until the beans are tender when squeezed.

 - If using a stovetop pressure cooker, transfer the chickpeas and their soaking water to the pressure cooker, and cook under pressure for 7 to 10 minutes, then let it stand for 10 to 15 minutes for the pressure to be released before opening the cooker.

 - If using an electric pressure cooker, follow the manufacturer’s instructions for soaked beans.